Subscription Services: What Are They & How Do They Work?

 Exactly because this kind of business model has proved to be immensely successful over the ages, in contemporary times it has also managed to migrate to the domain of online services.

-As many of you already know, subscription services function by way of offering access, service or a type of product to an audience (customers) for a particular sum of money paid at regular intervals.
+As many of you already know, subscription services function by way of offering access to services or a type of product to an audience (customers) for a particular sum of money paid at regular intervals.

-This differs from service to service – some are paid monthly, some quarterly and some yearly or for the duration of a season.
+This differs from service to service – some monthly, some quarterly and some yearly or for the duration of a season.
 Such is the case, for example, with opera and theater companies.

 Subscription services can be a very successful means for customer retention as well as building brand loyalty, since they’re often based on one-time sales becoming recurring sales.
 This is often done by providing freemium subscription services.
 This means you’ll get one month for free, after which you’ll have to pay for further access to the service.